sofia-huang/DATA441/project2/project2.md

 ```
 Output:

-The validated MSE for Lowess is : 78.53741918852668
+- The validated MSE for Lowess is : 78.53741918852668

-The optimal f is 0.02; and its corresponding MSE is 42.952746612490856
+- The optimal f is 0.02; and its corresponding MSE is 42.952746612490856

-For the concrete.csv dataset, we can see that using a f of 1/50 will result in the best MSE, but not as good as the cars.csv dataset.
+For the concrete.csv dataset, we can see that using an f of 1/50 will result in the best MSE, but not as good as the cars.csv dataset.
 Could be due to the dataset size being a lot larger.

 ```Python
 kf = KFold(n_splits=10,shuffle=True,random_state=123)